alexander171294/web-poker/README.md

 https://github.com/alexander171294/web-poker/wiki

-In the past, i tried to start this project using php and simple html/javascript/jquery client, but for various reasons i never finished it.
-Now i started this project to continue this ambitious project, but this time using java and angular/Nativescript.
+In the past, I tried to start this project using php and simple html/javascript/jquery client, but for various reasons I never finished it.
+Now I started a new repo to continue this ambitious project, but this time using java and angular/Nativescript.

 **Don't worry**, I put simple instructions for you to install all without know how to work these technologies.